How to Fix High CPU Usage by .NET Runtime Optimization Service?

 If this issue occurs, follow these steps to resolve it:

-1. Repeat steps 1-3 to access the service’s properties.
-Proceed to the Log On tab and select Browse….
+1. Access the service’s properties and go to the Log On tab.
+Click Browse….

 Log On >> Browse

-2. Enter your account’s name where it states Enter the object name to select, click Check Names to validate, and press OK.
+2. Type your account name in Enter the object name to select, click Check Names to verify, and press OK.

 4. Perform a Clean Boot

-Performing a Clean Boot can help resolve high CPU usage by starting Windows with a minimal set of drivers and startup programs, eliminating software conflicts from multiple applications and services loading during startup.
+Performing a Clean Boot can help resolve high CPU usage by starting Windows with a minimal set of drivers and startup programs, which eliminates software conflicts caused by multiple applications and services loading during startup.

 Follow our clean boot guide, then check the CPU usage.
 If it has lowered, a third-party application was likely responsible.
 You can further isolate the problematic software by reactivating applications individually.